BlazorFluentUI/BlazorFluentUI/README.md

 	- Fixed `Overlay` so that it blocks body scrolling
 	- Added `Panel`
 	- Added `FocusTrapZone` (and added it to `Modal` to make focus interactions work better)
+	- disregard previous fix!
+Current guidelines are that devs must manually add js and css files to your html files.
+See the sample for a copy/paste opportunity.
 - v1.2.2-preview9
 	- Fixed new components so they would automatically add their css/js to your index.html in client-side blazor (This is temporary.
 You're supposed to add them in manually anyways.
 This will stop working in a future version of Blazor)